How am I going to get around while on holidays? Can I take an Uber with a baby or toddler?

 If your baby is over 12 months old, you can get an Uber with baby seat in a few select markets around the world.
 For an extra $10USD per ride, the Uber Car Seat program (also known as uberFAMILY) will send an Uber car with an approved car seat.
 Children must be over 12 months old, weigh between 22-48lbs and be between 31-52 inches tall.

-According to the Uber website, the Uber Car Seat service is only available in NYC, but I’ve seen reports of it being available in Orlando, Washington D.C., Philadelphia and Istanbul.
+According to the Uber website, the Uber Car Seat service is only available for parents traveling to NYC with a baby or toddler, but I’ve seen reports of it being available in Orlando, Washington D.C., Philadelphia and Istanbul.
 Please email us if you see this service available anywhere else and we’ll add it to the list.

 Unfortunately, Uber doesn’t have a publicly available master list to know where Uber Car Seat (uberFAMILY) services are currently available, but you can easily Google “Uber Car Seat [YOUR DESTINATION]” or “uberFAMILY [YOUR DESTINATON]”